Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Kill Weeds in Driveway Cracks

-Before applying any type of herbicides, you will need to wear the proper personal protective equipment (PPE).
+Before applying any herbicides, you must wear the proper personal protective equipment (PPE).

 Spot Treat with Non-Selective Herbicide

-Fill your handheld pump sprayer with half the amount of water, add measured Eraser 41% Glyphosate, then pour in remaining half of water.
-Close the sprayer tank lid and shake until solution is evenly mixed.
+Fill your handheld pump sprayer with half the amount of water, add the measured Eraser of 41% Glyphosate, and pour in the remaining half of the water.
+Close the sprayer tank lid and shake until the solution is evenly mixed.

-Keep people and pets off treated areas until spray solution has dried.
+Keep people and pets off-treated areas until the spray solution has dried.

 Remove Weeds From Root

-At this point most of the weeds treated with Eraser 41% Glyphosate should be removed, if not all of them.
-There may be some stubborn weeds left over that you can retreat or either pull out with a glove covered hand.
+At this point, most, if not all, of the weeds treated with Eraser 41% Glyphosate should be removed.
+Some stubborn weeds may remain, but you can remove them manually with a glove-covered hand.

-If there are no weeds present, you will need to use a scraping tool in-between the driveway cracks, crevices, gaps, and other voids to disrupt the roots of weeds.
+If no weeds are present, you will need to use a scraping tool to disrupt the roots of weeds by scraping between the driveway cracks, crevices, gaps, and other voids.

 Seal Cracks and Openings